AlmostReliable/merequester/guidebook/merequester.md

 ### Yellow - Crafting

-The desired item or fluid is currently being crafted.
+The desired request is currently being crafted.
 The requester is waiting for the job to finish.<br/>
 While this status is active, the settings for the respective request inside the <ItemLink id="requester"/> are locked and can't be changed.
 <br/>